-To mark Brabbins’ 60th birthday this Summer the BBC Proms have commissioned a set of variations by 14 living composers, mirroring Elgar’s Enigma Variations (also in the programme).
-Martyn will be joined by the BBC Scottish Symphony, English National Opera Chorus and BBC Singers for the televised concert which also includes Vaughan Williams’ Serenade to Music.
+In June 2019 Brabbins made his San Francisco Symphony debut conducting Ravel L'enfant et les sortilèges, appearing two weeks later at the Grant Park Festival in Chicago.
+Then in August, to mark his 60th birthday the BBC Proms commissioned a set of variations by 14 living composers, mirroring Elgar Enigma Variations (also in the programme).
+Brabbins was joined by the BBC Scottish Symphony, English National Opera Chorus and BBC Singers for the televised concert which also included Vaughan Williams’ Serenade to Music.

 Brabbins’ extensive discography ranges from Romantic to contemporary repertoire, with over 50 recordings for Hyperion Records alone, notably of Elgar, Walton and Tippett.
-He won the Gramophone Award for Birtwistle’s Mask of Orpheus with the BBC Symphony (NMC), the Cannes Opera Award for Korngold's Die Kathrin with the BBC Concert Orchestra (CPO), and the Grand Prix du Disque for his recording of Jonathan Harvey’s Wagner Dream.
+He won the Gramophone Award for Birtwistle Mask of Orpheus with the BBC Symphony (NMC), the Cannes Opera Award for Korngold Die Kathrin with the BBC Concert Orchestra (CPO), and the Grand Prix du Disque for his recording of Jonathan Harvey Wagner Dream.

 MacMillan Exsultet (version for symphonic brass)

 Gubaidulina Seven Words upon the Cross